bustle/shep/README.md

 ## Shepherd

-**Warning: Still in development.
-Not ready for production use**

 [![Build Status](https://travis-ci.org/bustlelabs/shepherd.svg?branch=master)](https://travis-ci.org/bustlelabs/shepherd)

-A framework for building resources using AWS resource Gateway and Lambda
+A framework for building applications using AWS API Gateway and Lambda.

+Shepherd can also be used just to deploy lambda functions.
+See the "Using without API Gateway" section for more information.

 ## Installation